-Nazi views on public health developed within the context of German cultural traditions and the state of medical science in the early twentieth century.
-Many of the regime's public health priorities—such as eugenics, group exercise, and warnings against alcohol and tobacco—were first popularized during the years of the Weimar Republic (1918–1933).
+Nazi views on public health developed within the context of German cultural traditions and medical science in the early 20th century.
+Many of the regime's public health priorities—such as eugenics, group exercise, and warnings against alcohol and tobacco—were first popularized during the years of the Weimar Republic.
 For example, in the 1930 film, “Born out of Necessity,” young Germans are urged to fight the negative health effects of life in modern cities by exercising together and engaging in wholesome social activities instead of drinking and smoking.
 These themes were later reflected in public health policies after the Nazi rise to power in 1933.

 Campaigns and activities to promote physical fitness in Nazi Germany were designed exclusively for members of the so-called Volksgemeinschaft.
 Jews, Roma and Sinti, and other so-called "non-Aryans" were gradually excluded from public spaces that hosted these events.
 Exercise was even used to persecute those targeted by the Nazi regime.
 German soldiers and concentration camp guards often used forced exercise as a form of public humiliation, physical abuse, or punishment.
 Taken sometime after the German invasion of the Soviet Union in June 1941, a photograph of Soviet Prisoners of War forced to exercise shows how German guards used physical exercises to abuse their prisoners in violation of international law.